mal-lang/mal-toolbox-tutorial/tutorials/mal-gui-tutorial/tutorial3.md

 # Tutorial 3 - How to use the MAL GUI
-The mal-gui is a graphical user interface tool used to create MAL instance models and scenarios (with attacker agents specified).
+The mal-gui is a graphical user interface tool used to create MAL instance models and scenarios (specifying attack agents).
 In this tutorial we will learn how to use it.

 ## Installation
 1. In your working directory, clone the mal-gui repository: `git clone https://github.com/mal-lang/mal-gui.git`.